nios-students/docs/wiki/pr.md

 | 4     | 608                    | 70  | -   | 70  | 10   | 10   | 50                             | 23            |

 [Source](https://nios.ac.in/media/documents/notification/yr2024/Exam/PG_2024.pdf)
+Note: Viva and activities/answering the paper come under the SA/Practical Exam.
+"PR." is the maximum of practical.
+“Seb Code” is the sebject code of the sebject.
+The marks for submitting file comes under FA marks.
+In 10th  (secondary) Passing in practical isn't required i.e. You need to get 33% of the maximum marks it doesn't matter how you score the marks.
+For a example in sci. and tech you got 0 in TMA and practical but you got 33 or above in theory then you'll be considered passed Here 'Passing marks' are given for completeness only. **THIS TABLE Applies TO STREAM 1 ONLY**

 - What kind of questions will they ask in viva?

-Basic stuff regarding the subject like full forms, basic terms why did choose this subject etc
+Basic stuff regarding the subject like full forms, basic terms why did choose this subject etc.

 - Will they ask to Perform activities/experiments